plumed/plumed.github.io/masterclass.md

 __How to apply__

-If you want to partecipate to one or more classes, **please apply [here]() at the latest one (TBD) month before the class**.
+If you want to partecipate to one or more classes, **please apply [here]() at the latest 2 months before the first class you plan to attend**.
-Due to the limited number of places available, we will let you know one (TBD) month in advance if your application has been accepted.
+Due to the limited number of places available, one month before each selected class we will let you know if your application has been accepted.

 <script>
 $(document).ready(function() {